UNiPAL.

-Designed and developed a native iOS app to enhance peer support at Bournemouth University by expanding the PAL system.
-The app used geolocation to connect students across all years, enabling encrypted messaging and real-time drop-in sessions on campus.
+Designed and developed a native iOS app to enhance peer support at Bournemouth University by expanding the existing PAL (Peer Assisted Learning) system.
+The app used a geolocation feature to connect students across all years, enabling encrypted messaging and real-time drop-in sessions on campus.

 The final and biggest challenge in order for me to graduate university.. the graduation project.